nuxeo/doc.nuxeo.com-content/src/userdoc/managing-your-nuxeo-application/managing-access-rights.md

 1. Click on the **Manage** tab of the space.
     The **Access Rights** sub-tab is displayed.
 2. In the form, type the username of the user you want to grant rights to.
 To give access rights to a group, type the group's name.
-    The names of the users or groups corresponding to the typed characters are automatically displayed as you type.&nbsp;
+    The names of the users or groups corresponding to the typed characters are automatically displayed as you type.
     ![]({{file name='rights-form.png'}} ?w=350,border=true)
 3. Click on the user you want to give access rights to.
 4. Select the right to grant in the **Permission** drop down list.